theupdateframework/taps/candidate-succinct-delegation-tap.md

 When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins that use the keyid, threshold, path, and termination status from this delegation.
-The path_hash_prefixes and name for each bin will be determined using the BIT_LENGTH.
+The path_hash_prefixes and name for each bin will be determined using the BIT_LENGTH and NAME_PREFIX.

 As in the current use of hashed bin delegations, target files will be distributed to bins based on the SHA2-256 hash of the target path and